loloolk/CPU-V2/CPU/CPU.md

 NOTE: Inverter bit can still be active on addition and subtraction operations, in which case it will invert the result.

-Immediate Value Overwrites SRC1

 Future Possible Improvements:
 Floating Point Operations
 Visual Interface
-RAM to PROGRAM pipeline (load programs from RAM into instructions) Signed support
+Signed support
 Peripheral interface